 This course introduces students to the formal properties and linguistic practices associated with poetry.
 Students will read, write about and compose poetry in different forms, understanding and experimenting with a variety of rhythmic patterns, poetic techniques, and word choices.
 They will have the opportunity to share and workshop original poems.
 A writing intensive course.
-Prerequisite: ENG 221.
-3 credits (Cycled)
+Prerequisite: ENG 221 or with permission of instructor.
+3 credits